0cwa/ZuhausProto/project-plan.md

         [BE] In POST /api/submit-preferences:
             [BE] Read people.csv.
             [BE] Check if "Name" already exists.
 If so, return an error (e.g., 409 Conflict).
-            [BE] If name is unique, append a new row to people.csv with: Name, EncryptedData, AllowRoommates value, empty AssignedRoom, empty RequiredPayment.
+            [BE] If name is unique, append a new row to people.csv (ensuring an ID column is present/added): ID, Name, EncryptedData, AllowRoommates value, empty AssignedRoom, empty RequiredPayment.
             [BE] Return success/failure message to the client.
         [FE] Display success/error message to the user.
 Clear form on success.